nasunstar/Agent_App/README.md

 The parser intentionally favours deterministic rules so it can run offline; it can be extended with additional patterns as new data sources are introduced.

+## Context-Aware Chat (Phase 5)

+The bottom navigation now exposes a dedicated **챗봇** screen built with a clean architecture stack (domain use cases + data gateway + presentation ViewModel):

+- `ProcessUserQueryUseCase` parses each user question to extract time windows, candidate keywords, and optional source filters using `TimeResolver`.
+- `HybridSearchEngine` executes a three-stage ranking pipeline (structured filters → FTS MATCH → vector cosine similarity) over `ingest_items`, backed by the new FTS and embedding tables.
+- `PromptBuilderImpl` assembles a concise system instruction plus a formatted context block so OpenAI completions stay grounded.
+- `ExecuteChatUseCase` orchestrates the pipeline through `ChatGatewayImpl` and returns a `ChatResult` consumed by `ChatViewModel` and `ChatScreen`.

+Each chat response highlights the context snippets (with relevance scores) that informed the answer so users always understand the provenance of a reply.
+When no OpenAI API key is configured the assistant still surfaces the ranked context and returns a fallback response.

 ## Testing

 Run the full unit test suite (includes Gmail repository coverage):